 6. Tests, Allies, Enemies

 At this point in the journey, you need to find out who can be trusted and who can't.
-You will learn that allies and enemies, each in their own way, will help to prepare you for the greater ordeals yet to come.
+You will learn that allies and enemies, each in their own way, will help prepare you for the ordeals yet to come.
 This is the stage where your skills and powers are tested to the maximum.

 In Your Journal: Write about a trial that is challenging your movement forward.
 Who in your life is acting as your enemy?
 Who does not want you to grow into the light of your authentic nature?
 How does this outer enemy reflect how you treat yourself internally?
 Also, write about an ally.
 Who in your life encourages you to be your genuine self?